yaazkal/ansible-role-bastille/README.md

 # ansible-role-bastille

-An ansible role that helps configure a server as a BastilleBSD host
+An ansible role that helps configure a server as a [BastilleBSD](https://bastillebsd.org/) host.

-This is a work in progress ansible role. **Use it at your own risk**
+This is a work in progress ansible role. **Use it at your own risk**.

+## Requirements

+You should have a fresh FreeBSD 12.1 installation with Python installed (3.7 recommended).

 ## Role variables